-Nestled along one of America’s historic westward expansion routes, Harrisonburg, VA marries history, the great outdoors, and modern vibrancy.
+Nestled along with one of America’s historic westward expansion routes, Harrisonburg, VA marries history, the great outdoors, and modern vibrancy.
 An independent city in the beautiful Shenandoah Valley region, Harrisonburg is home to approximately 53,000 residents who come from a wide array of backgrounds and cultures.

 A brief history

-Harrisonburg was founded in 1779 when Thomas Harrison, one of the earliest settlers in the area, deeded two and half acres of his property to the public, following the establishment of Rockingham County by the Commonwealth of Virginia.
+Harrisonburg was founded in 1779 when Thomas Harrison, one of the earliest settlers in the area, deeded two and a half acres of his property to the public, following the establishment of Rockingham County by the Commonwealth of Virginia.
 Surrounded by natural springs and lying along Virginia’s Heritage Migration Route, the area hosted travelers that included Native Americans, European settlers, and those of the Brethren and Mennonite faiths.

 In 1780, the town of Harrisonburg was officially created.
 Annexations in the 1800s and 1900s led to the town’s rapid growth, and the establishment of colleges and universities, including the present-day James Madison University, led to greater expansion.

 Harrisonburg officially incorporated as an independent city in 1916.

 Sorry we are experiencing system issues.
 Please try again.

 Harrisonburg, known by its nicknames, “Rocktown” and “The Friendly City”, is considered one of the most desirable communities in the scenic Shenandoah Valley region.
 Proof of this is the numerous awards and recognitions it has received, including: